jbowes/repl/content/modern-webhook-signatures.md

 ---
 title: "Modern webhook signatures in 2021"
-date: 2021-03-19T10:30:00-03:00
+date: 2021-03-20T11:23:00-03:00
 summary: |
-  x-hub-signature isn't good enough.
-Fortunately, there's a standard for that™...
+  It's 2021, and you work for Cat Bonnets Online.
+The bigwigs up on the top floor just finished telling you over Zoom that the company is modernizing its strategy.
+  While half the company is converting the bonnets to NFTs (Nice Feline Toppings), and the rest is working on a Clubhouse strategy, your team is adding webhooks...
 description: |
   x-hub-signature isn't good enough.
-Fortunately, there's a standard for that™
+Fortunately, there's a standard for that™.

 ---

 *This post is a follow-up to the previous post on [`x-hub-signature`][xhub]*

 It's 2021, and you work for Cat Bonnets Online.
 The bigwigs up on the top floor just finished telling you over Zoom that the company is modernizing its strategy.
-Half the company is converting the bonnets to [NFTs][nft] (Nice Feline Toppings), and the rest is working on a [Clubhouse][clubhouse] strategy, your team is adding [webhooks][webhook].
+While half the company is converting the bonnets to [NFTs][nft] (Nice Feline Toppings), and the rest is working on a [Clubhouse][clubhouse] strategy, your team is adding [webhooks][webhook].